 Compared to previous Drupal Dev Days Seville 2017, this time there were better facilities for having sessions.
-The event had good presentations and while having three tracks in parallel, some people might have struggled prioritising between going to an interesting session or just keep coding.
+The event had good presentations and while having three tracks in parallel, some people might have struggled to prioritise between going to an interesting session or just keep coding.

-As a developer centric Drupal event in Europe, GDPR was certaintly very popular topic in terms of BoF, sprinting and sessions!
+As a developer-centric Drupal event in Europe, GDPR was certainly a very popular topic in terms of BoF, sprinting and sessions!

-During Thursday, our Tuomas Leppänen participated to a BoF workshop about GDPR modules, where most of the discussions were about how to proceed with GDPR generally with Drupal.
-The current state is that there's different modules available and some of them are overlapping little bit and they don't "talk to each other" so much.
-One of the topic was to collaborate on creating a help page of how to become GDPR compliant in Drupal and even use live demo examples.
+During Thursday, our Tuomas Leppänen participated in a BoF workshop about GDPR modules, where most of the discussions were about how to proceed with GDPR generally with Drupal.
+The current state is that there are different modules available and some of them are overlapping a little bit and they don’t “talk to each other” so much.
+One of the topics was to collaborate on creating a help page on how to become GDPR compliant in Drupal and even use live demo examples.

-From many sessions and discussions the general sentiment was that Drupal is in a identity crisis and finding its way of staying relevant in CMS market.
+From many sessions and discussions, the general sentiment was that Drupal is in the middle of an identity crisis and finding its way of staying relevant in the CMS market.
 The strategy seems to be going decoupled.